 How to apply for a short-stay Curaçao visa?

-If you want to travel to Curaçao for a short period of time, then you must first complete and submit the Curaçao visa application form and then provide all supporting documents to respective authorities.
+If you want to travel to Curaçao for a short period of time, you must first complete and submit the Curaçao visa application form and provide all supporting documents to the respective authorities.

-Is a Curaçao visa for Philippines nationals needed?
+Is a Curaçao visa needed for Philippine nationals?

-Citizens of the Philippines need to get a Curaçao visa to travel to the country and stay for a specified period of time.
+Citizens of the Philippines need a Curaçao visa to travel to and stay in the country for a specified period of time.

-Is a visa needed to travel to Curaçao from US?
+Is a visa needed to travel to Curaçao from the US?

 US green card holders don’t need a visa to travel to Curaçao.